isc-projects/bind9/README.md

 BIND 9.11.35 is a maintenance release.

+#### BIND 9.11.36

+BIND 9.11.36 is a maintenance release, and also addresses the security vulnerability disclosed in CVE-2021-25219.

 ### <a name="build"/> Building BIND

 Minimally, BIND requires a UNIX or Linux system with an ANSI C compiler,